 The form template is the master version of your form.
 Creating a template is the first thing that you must do before you can start using any other GoFormz functionality.
 The Template Editor is where you do this.

 To open a template in the editor, navigate to the Templates Tab and click the name of the template that you want to edit.
 You will see a Template Fields panel on the left, a Properties panel on the right, and the Template Builder area in the middle.

-The typical Template Editor workflow is as follows:
+The typical Template Editor usage flow is as follows:

 - Drag fields from the Template Fields panel into the Template Builder area.